-In an article on the Department of Energy website Energy.Gov, they published an article entitled Energy Efficient Window Attachments in which they discuss the energy saving benefits of several window covering technologies.
-They included window films in the list and had some very positive things to say about the energy saving benefits they provide.
-The article states:
+In an article by the Department of Energy website Energy.Gov entitled Energy Efficient Window Attachments, they discuss the window film energy saving benefits as well as the benefits of several other window covering technologies.
+They highlight window films in the list and have very positive things to say about the energy saving benefits these films provide.

 “Window films help block against solar heat gain and protect against glare and ultraviolet exposure…They can be useful for homeowners who don’t want to block views with other window treatments, but who have issues with glare and solar heat gain.
 They can also be a good choice on windows that are difficult to fit with other window treatments, or in places where artwork, furniture, or carpeting could be faded by UV exposure.”

-We hope you enjoyed this information.
-If you have any questions about this article or how you can use window films for energy saving in home or commercial spaces, contact us by calling (800) 874-8468 or clicking us HERE.
-We would be happy to discuss the options with you and provide you with a free, no obligation quote of implementing a window film product into your Western Michigan area home or commercial space.
-We offer window film services in Cadillac, Grand Rapids, Traverse City and throughout the entire Western Michigan area.
+If you have any questions about this article or how you can experience window film energy saving benefits in your home or commercial space, contact us by calling 800-874-8468 or fill out a form HERE.
+We would be happy to answer any questions and provide you with a free, no obligation quote to implement this innovative technology into your existing windows.
+We are located in Cadillac, Grand Rapids or Traverse City, Michigan and service the surrounding area.